robin0800/manjaro-tools/README.md

 buildpkg -p sysvinit -b testing -cswn
 ~~~

 You can drop the branch arg if you set the branch in manjaro-tools.conf
-the arch can also be set in manjaro-tools.conf, but under normal conditions, it is better to specify the non native arch by -a parameter.
+The arch can also be set in manjaro-tools.conf, but under normal conditions, it is better to specify the non native arch by -a parameter.

 ######* -c
-removes the chroot dir
+Removes the chroot dir
 If the -c parameter is not used, buildpkg will update the existing chroot or create a new one if none is present.
 ######* -w
-cleans pkgcache, and logfiles
+Cleans pkgcache, and logfiles
 ######* -s
-signs the package when built
+Signs the package when built
 ######* -n
-installs the built package in the chroot and runs a namcap check
+Installs the built package in the chroot and runs a namcap check

 ###3. buildiso